 - Ground Handling Collisions: Although these collisions are seldom fatal, collisions between ground operations aircraft, vehicles, fixtures or buildings often come with high costs to repair value and remove damaged vehicles from use during repairs.
 Advocating for heightened vigilance can help minimize these issues.

-- Procedural Non-Compliance: Aviation professionals have a bevy of regulations to adhere to, including federal, state, local and international regulations, individual company policies, and equipment manufacturer produces.
+- Procedural Non-Compliance: Aviation professionals have a bevy of regulations to adhere to, including federal, state, local and international regulations, individual company policies, and equipment manufacturer procedures.
 Despite the heavy regulation, non-compliance is often a significant contributing factor in accidents and incidents, according to the NBAA.

-- Runway Excursions: The most common type of accident, runway excursions wrack up an estimated $900 million in injury and damage costs across the industry, according to the NBAA.
+- Runway Excursions: The most common type of accident, runway excursions rack up an estimated $900 million in injury and damage costs across the industry, according to the NBAA.
 About a third of business aviation accidents are runway excursions, although this is a generally avoidable issue.

 - Single-Pilot Accident Rate: Data shows accidents occur at higher rates when aircraft are operated by a single pilot compared to those with a dual-pilot crew.
 Accidents with a single-pilot crew are 30% more likely, given lone pilots have sole responsibility to oversee all risk mitigation processes, and can simply be more susceptible to increased errors and risks when procedures become bogged down in tasks.
-Fatigue can also spur fitness for duty concerns.
+Fatigue can also spur fitness-for-duty concerns.

 - Loss of control inflight (LOC_I) accidents cause the highest number of fatalities in aviation compared to any other accidents.